 All Local SMSs have either failed to respond or responded with an error to the M-DELETE request.

-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV1 to active.
+NPAC SMS sets the subscriptionVersionStatus of SV1 to active.

-NPAC SMS responds to the M-SET.

 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.

-NPAC SMS issues an M-SET updating the subscriptionVersionStatus of SV2 to failed.
-It also sets the subscriptionFailed-SP-List.
+NPAC SMS sets the subscriptionVersionStatus of SV2 to failed.
+It also sets the subscriptionFailedSP-List.

-NPAC SMS responds to the M-SET.